krish0827/AI-animated-filter/README.md

-AI ANimated Filter (Multi-Face Support)
+AI Animated Filter (Multi-Face Support)

 This project uses OpenCV and MediaPipe to apply a "Thug Life" style glasses and mustache filter on multiple faces in real time using your webcam.
 The filters are applied based on facial landmarks, supporting up to 5 faces simultaneously.